comptoolsres/comptoolsres.github.io/index.md

 ## Course Evaluation

 Students are expected to provide professional and respectful feedback on the quality of instruction in this course by completing course evaluations online via GatorEvals.
 Guidance on how to give feedback in a professional and respectful manner is available at [gatorevals.aa.ufl.edu/students/](https://gatorevals.aa.ufl.edu/students/).
 Students will be notified when the evaluation period opens, and can complete evaluations through the email they receive from GatorEvals, in their Canvas course menu under GatorEvals, or via [ufl.bluera.com/ufl/](https://ufl.bluera.com/ufl/).
 Summaries of course evaluation results are available to students at [gatorevals.aa.ufl.edu/public-results/](https://gatorevals.aa.ufl.edu/public-results/).

-## Class demeanor and netiquette
+## Class Demeanor and Netiquette

 Students are expected to arrive to class on time and behave in a manner that is respectful to the instructor and to fellow students.
 Please avoid the use of cell phones and restrict eating to outside of the classroom.
 Opinions held by other students should be respected in discussion, and conversations that do not contribute to the discussion should be held at minimum, if at all.

-## Cell Phone and Texting Policy
+### Cell Phone and Texting Policy

 Students should turn cell phones to vibrate before coming to class.
 Cell phone rings and notifications disrupt fellow students and the instructor.
 Please be courteous to all and silence your phone.

+### Computer Use

+This is a hands-on computational class and students are expected to have their computer at every class.
+Students should be working on course content while in class.
+Students are expected to be respectful of others with the content visible on their computers.
+Sometimes videos are a helpful way to learn new content.
+If that is the case, please use headphones so that the audio is not audible to others in class.

+### Discussion Boards

+The Canvas discussion boards can be used to ask for and provide help by all.
+Students should be supportive and considerate of others at all times.
+Rude or inappropriate comments will be removed and the poster will be warned.

 ## University Honesty Policy

 UF students are bound by The Honor Pledge which states:
 >We, the members of the University of Florida community, pledge to hold ourselves and our peers to the highest standards of honor and integrity by abiding by the Honor Code.
 On all work submitted for credit by students at the University of Florida, the following pledge is either required or implied: “On my honor, I have neither given nor received unauthorized aid in doing this assignment.”

 [The Honor Code](https://sccr.dso.ufl.edu/policies/student-honor-code-student-conduct-code/) specifies a number of behaviors that are in violation of this code and the possible sanctions.
 Furthermore, you are obligated to report any condition that facilitates academic misconduct to appropriate personnel.
 If you have any questions or concerns, please consult with the instructor or TAs in this class

 ## Health and Wellness